-Health Reimbursement Arrangements (HRAs), Flexible Spending Accounts, and Health Savings Accounts (HSAs) are tax-advantaged tools that help individuals pay for out-of-pocket medical expenses for themselves and their families through set-aside funds.
+Let's compare health Reimbursement Arrangements (HRAs), Flexible Spending Accounts, and Health Savings Accounts (HSAs).
+They're all tax-advantaged tools that help individuals pay for out-of-pocket medical expenses for themselves and their families through set-aside funds.
 Figuring out how to stack these benefits and get the most out of them requires a little context and a lot of explanation.
-Let's get right to it.
+Let's look at HRA vs. FSA vs. HSA.

 All about HSAs

 An HSA (aka Health Savings Account) is: